-The new A Level requires the study of British and global history as well as units which cover a period of 200 years.
+The course requires the study of British and global history as well as the undertaking of a coursework unit.

 - Explore how different factors cause historical events

 - Explain why interpretations of history change over time

 - Identify parallels and differences between different periods and topics in history

 - Interpret a range of primary and secondary source material

 - Craft analytical and relevant essays with an increasing mastery of vocabulary